 Don’t forget to check your Exam Notification for reminders and instructions.
 You'll need to present your Notification to your Exam Supervisor on the day but this can be on your phone or as a printed page.
 Most exams require you to complete a repertoire list with the information of the works you're performing – this can be done in SCORE until a few days ahead of your exam.
 If you miss the cut off or need to make changes, print the last page of your Exam Notification, complete it, and take it with you to your exam.
 Can't find your Notification?
 It's at your fingertips in SCORE: find your enrolment, click the Options button, then View the Notification.

 You are expected to memorise technical work.
 It is not a requirement in grade exams to play pieces from memory, although this is a good practice to get into, and is certainly encouraged.
 The Examiner will note where a piece has been memorised on the exam report.
 While memorising will not automatically mean an upgraded result, it will enhance the performance through greater confidence, which will be recognised by the examiner.

 Practice with your accompanist as much as possible before the day of your exam.
 You will need to balance carefully with each other and the pianist will need to know your preferred speed for each piece.
 Provide your accompanist with a copy of your Notice of Examination so they are very clear about your exam date, time, grade, venue, etc, so you both arrive punctually and well prepared for your exam.
 Please note that warm up rooms are not available at all venues and access is often limited when they are.
 Candidates should not expect to be able to rehearse with their accompanist ahead of their exam.

 If using an accompanist, candidates are responsible for arranging all rehearsals and exam attendance.

-Rockschool Syllabus is the exception to this section – please read Specialist section below.
+Rockschool Syllabuses are the exceptions to this section – please read the "Specific Reminders" section above.